coreruleset/documentation/content/development/contribution_guidelines.md

 ### Lazy Matching

-The question mark `?` can be used to turn "greedy" quantifiers into "lazy" quantifiers, i.e. `.+` and `.*` are greedy while `.+?` and `.*?` are lazy.
+The question mark `?` can be used to turn "greedy" quantifiers into "lazy" quantifiers, i.e., `.+` and `.*` are greedy while `.+?` and `.*?` are lazy.
 Using lazy quantifiers can help with writing certain expressions that wouldn't otherwise be possible.
 However, in backtracking regular expression engines, like PCRE, lazy quantifiers can also be a source of performance issues.
 The following is an example of an expression that uses a lazy quantifier:

 ```python
 "@rx (?i)\.cookie\b.*?;\W*?(?:expires|domain)\W*?="